Before You Take Off:

-Required vaccinations to enter the country: no specific vaccinations are required for international travelers, regardless of where they come from.
+Required vaccinations to enter the country: no specific vaccinations are required for international travelers, regardless of where they have traveled from.

-- Hepatitis A (for children: when they reach one year of age).
+- Hepatitis A (for children: once they reach one year of age).

-- For persons who were born before 1945, who have spent their childhood in a developing country or who have had an icterus, it may prove useful to search previously for serous antibodies in order to avoid an unnecessary shot.
+- For persons who were born before 1945, who have spent their childhood in a developing country or who have had an icterus, an antibody test may prove useful in order to avoid an unnecessary shot.

 For extended stays or high risk stays (precarious hygiene conditions):

 - Typhoid: if the stay is occurring in precarious hygiene conditions (for children: when they reach two years of age).